What do I need to know about CPA license renewal?

 In this guide, we’ll briefly go through the requirements to earn your CPA license and explain the CPA license renewal requirements, including some guidelines and tips about what you need to do for CPA renewal.

-What are the basic requirements for obtaining my CPA license?
+What are the basic requirements to maintain a CPA license?

 Why do CPAs need their licenses renewed?